opencontainers/web/content/faq.md

 * Reviewing the tests established by the technical leadership for adherence to specification
 * Reviewing any policies or procedures established by the technical leadership.

-**16. OCP vs. OCF.
+**16. OCI vs. OCF.
 What’s the difference?**

-The project itself is referred to by the acronym “OCP” or open container project.
+The initiative itself is referred to by the acronym “OCI” or open container initiative.
 The container format is OCF or “Open Container Format.”
-To avoid confusion with other named OCP projects, we are exploring alternative names.